sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 The above sub-optimal forwarding via ICL, and the need to have BGP VRF-lite sessions between MCLAG peers, are avoided by allowing user to specify Primary VTEP IP addresses that is unique for each of the MCLAG peers.

 When VxLAN Primary VTEP IP address is configured, the EVPN routes for the orphan hosts and Type-5 prefixes will be advertised with the Primary VTEP IP address as next-hop.
-And the Type-2 routes for multi-homed hosts will be advertised with Logical VTEP IP address as next-hop common to the MCLAG.
+And the Type-2 routes for multi-homed hosts will be advertised with Logical VTEP IP address (common to the MCLAG) as next-hop.
+The Type-5 routes advertised with PIP next-hop form overlay ECMP on the remote VTEPs.
+However, since a given Type-2 route cannot be advertised with two PIP next-hops (as otherwise it causes MAC move), the Type-2 routes for MHDs are advertised with the common VIP address as next-hop.